HewlettPackard/Mithril/development.md

 ## Distribution
-At the moment, we provide images, scripts and image patches.
+At the moment, we provide images, scripts, and code patches.

-Our modificated images for Istio are uploaded to a private ECR and HPE HUB, under the **build-and-push-istio-images** stage at our pipeline.
+The Mithril are uploaded to a private ECR and HPE HUB, under the **build-and-push-istio-images** stage at our pipeline.

 Our scripts and patches are uploaded to a public S3 bucket with versioning.
 This means that we download our current files by default, but the later versions are still available for consulting.
 This proccess occurs automaticaly within the **distribute-poc** stage at our pipeline, with the scripts and patches being uploaded in parallel.

 ### Mithril images
 Our images are available for customer at the a public ECR.
-Our public hub is **public.ecr.aws/e4m8j0n8/mithril/**.
+Our public hub is **public.ecr.aws/e4m8j0n8/mithril**.

 ### Scripts assets

-At **distribute-assets** stage, a tar file is create with the desired assets.
+At **distribute-assets** stage, a tar.gz file is created with the desired assets.

     tar -zcvf mithril.tar.gz \
     bookinfo spire istio \